shantanoo-desai/QualiExplore/README.md

 For this version of the Qualiexplore to work, both server and client apps has to be up and running.
 Also for the GraphQl to work properly, the database structure has to be created first.
 Please see the details in the graphql server repository on how to create and update the Mongodb cloud.

-Use `docke-compose up´ in this project.
+Use `docker-compose up` in this project.
 For the docker-compose to work '.env' file has to be present in the same directory and the DATABASE_URI has to updated with the MongoDb connection string.

 # QualiExplore Angular Module